 Keep It Compact

-One of the biggest complaints that stores will get about RVers is that people are behave like they’re at a campground when they’re in a business’ parking lot.
-When you’re parking at a Sam’s Club or a Visitor’s Center, the goal is to take up one parking space.
-If that isn’t an option, due to the size of the spaces and the size of your rig, your goal is to find the least obtrusive space to park.
+One of the biggest complaints that stores will get about RVers is that people behave like they’re at a campground when they’re in a business parking lot.
+When you’re parking at Sam’s Club or a Visitor’s Center, the goal is to take up one parking space.
+If that isn’t an option due to the size of the spaces and the size of your rig, your goal is to find the least obtrusive space to park.
 Look along the outer edges of the lot.
 Or try a truck or RV space if there’s a larger space available.

 It’s considered rude to set up your camping chair, open up your awning or have a cookout.
 Putting your slides out should also be avoided if at all possible.
-If you absolutely must extend the slide outs, position them in a way so they doesn’t extend into another space.
+If you absolutely must extend the slide-outs, position them in a way so they don’t extend into another space.
 Remember, overnighting at Walmart and other businesses is a privilege, not a right.

 Keep It Quiet

 Can you spend a night, or even two, in most Walmart parking lots without attracting attention to yourself?
 Absolutely.
 Should you play loud music and invite all of your friends to visit you?
 No. Even if you’ve asked the business’ permission to be here, they didn’t okay a raucous event.
 They said you could sleep there, so stick to sleeping and actions that don’t disturb shoppers or employees.

 Keep It Short